 About Texas LNG Terminal

-In the port of Brownsville, Texas USA, TexasLNG is planning to build a USD one billion liquified natural gas (LNG) export terminal.
+In the port of Brownsville, Texas USA, TexasLNG is planning to build a liquified natural gas (LNG) export terminal, costing USD one billion.
 Together with two other terminals, Rio Grande LNG and Annova LNG, these terminals would be used to liquify and export 5.1 billion cubic feet of gas every day.
 These terminals are said to be build on undeveloped land, transforming the coastal landscape of the Rio Grande Valley into an industrial export hub for LNG.

 What must happen